JNRowe/awesome-timed-wallpaper/README.rst

 * using cairo_ to create a surface directly as it supports heaps of `fancy composition methods`_ and awesomewm_’s ``gears.wallpaper`` already accepts surfaces as input
+* use ``awful.spawn``’s asynchronous execution support to remove blocking calls to external processes

 Contributors
 ------------